mojimould/mould_moji/README.md

-# The documents about mould
+# The documents
 - **RfCPN**
     - This document primarily discusses the analytical calculations of the mould and the conventions used when creating programs.
+    - Please place gcodestyle.py in the style directory of Pygments.

 - **Created_hyper-CAD_template**
     - These are template files for drawing mould in hyper-CAD.